 The per capita income in Chelsea in 2018 was $48,646, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $194,584 for a family of four.

 The most common language spoken in Chelsea is English.
-Other important languages spoken here include Russian and Spanish.
+Other important languages spoken here include Italian and Spanish.